Skip to main content

 How Fyxer organizes your inbox in Outlook (folders vs categories explained)

-Fyxer works seamlessly with Outlook, but it behaves differently than it does in Gmail because Outlook uses two parallel systems: folders and categories.
-Here's how Fyxer fits into both - so you always know where emails go and why.
+Fyxer works seamlessly with Outlook, but it behaves differently compared with Gmail because Outlook uses two parallel systems: folders and categories.
+Here's how Fyxer fits into both, so you always know where emails go and why.

 Folders:

-• Emails are moved into a folder (only one folder at a time)
+• Emails can only be in one folder at a time

 Categories (color tags):

-• Applied as labels that don't move the email
+• Applied as labels, but don't move the email

 • An email can have multiple category tags